-Site Boundary and noise monitoring locations
+Attended noise monitoring and assessment locations

-Mannering Colliery noise monitoring

-Figure 3.1
+Mannering Colliery Figure 3.1

 3.3 Determination of stability category

 For the purpose of this assessment and as required by the NMP, stability categories were determined for each 15-minute attended monitoring period.
 The stability category data for the monitoring period was obtained from Mannering Colliery's meteorological station located to the north of the site (refer to Figure 3.1).